jgmdev/php-webkitgtk/README.md

 A php extension that wraps the [webkitgtk](https://webkitgtk.org/) library and allows you to start a new web browser instance from your php scripts.
-For now it doesn't offers much but a window where you can load your webui using the php built-in webserver or anything else.
+For now it doesn't offer much but a window where you can load your webui using the php built-in webserver or anything else.

 A lot of stuff needs to be done and implemented but for now it gives you a web